 Obed-edom is described as a “Gittite”, so let’s look at what that means.

-In the English Standard Version (ESV), the description “Gittite” is used of three individuals and one group of people:
+The English Standard Version (ESV) uses the description “Gittite” for three individuals and one group of people:

-In the King James Version (KJV or AV), the word is also used for another group of people:
+The King James Version (KJV or AV) uses the word for one more group of people: